Oil rises as markets wait on virus impact and U.S. stockpiles fall

 Official figures on oil and products are due from the Energy Information Administration later on Wednesday.

-Reporting by Noah Browning and Aaron Sheldrick; Editing by Louise Heavens and David Goodman
+Reporting by Noah Browning and Aaron Sheldrick; Editing by David Goodman and Louise Heavens